Center-ice view at Climate Pledge Arena, home of the Seattle Kraken. Read our guide for info on events, tickets, parking, hotels, seating and food.

 Seattle has an ever-expanding light rail system, known as Link, that can be used to get to the airport, much of downtown, the other sports venues and more.
 But it does not have a direct link to Seattle Center and Climate Pledge Arena, so while you can use it to get close depending on where you’re coming from, you’ll need to transfer for the rest of the journey.

 For that, the primary option is the Seattle Center Monorail, which connects Seattle Center with the Westlake Center shopping mall downtown.
-Westlake is a reasonable walk from most downtown hotels and also has a Link stop underneath it, making for an easy connection.
+Westlake is a reasonable walk from most downtown hotels and also has a Link stop underneath it, making for an easy connection to Climate Pledge Arena.

 Riders pay $6 round-trip to use the monorail.
 Note that you’ll need an Orca card (usable on all Sound Transit trains, buses and ferries) to ride.
 The journey takes about three minutes — ending a short walk from the arena — and features recordings, set to dramatic music, of Seattle Kraken players exhorting you on as you get closer, giving the ride an amusement park-like feel.